 A Voice for the People

-The Speaker presides over the California Assembly and serves as the link between the Assembly, other major state leaders, and the federal administration in Washington.
-He or she is a full member of the Assembly, elected to the office of Speaker by a majority vote of that body.
+The Speaker presides over the California State Assembly and serves as the link between the Assembly, other major state leaders, and the federal administration in Washington.
+They are a full member of the Assembly, elected to the office of Speaker by a majority vote of that body.

 As such, the Speaker shares the duties and responsibilities of all Assembly Members, including the authoring of bills that support the interests of citizens living in the Speaker’s district.